Kampar Regency: Tourism and culture

 Kampar Regency has an estimated area of archaeological sites have been there during the Srivijaya namely Muara Takus, this region besides being a cultural heritage area is also a religious tourist destination for Buddhists.
 In addition Kampar Muslim community, still preserve the tradition Balimau Bakasai i.e. shower bath wash in Kampar River particularly welcome the month of Ramadan.

 Then there is also the tradition that is the tradition Ma'awuo fish catch fish together (fishing ban) once a year, especially in the area of Lake Bokuok (District of Mine) and Subayang River in the village of Domo (Kampar Kiri Hulu).
 Kampar culture can not be separated from the influence of Minangkabau, which is identical with the title Limo Koto Kampar and formerly part of Pagaruyung.
 Limo Koto consists of Kuok, Salo, Bangkinang, Air Tiris and Rumbio.
 There are many tribal are still preserved to this day, including kinship models of maternal lines (matrilineal).
 The concept of custom and tradition together with the concept Minang tribe especially in Luhak Limopuluah.

 Language and Music

-Colloquially Kampar society similar to the Minangkabau language, or the so-called language Ocu one variant which is similar to the language used in Luhak Limopuluah.
+Colloquially Kampar language is similar to the Minangkabau language, or the so-called language Ocu one variant which is similar to the language used in Luhak Limopuluah.
 The language is different accent variants Minangkabau language spoken by the people of Luhak Agam, Tanah Datar Luhak Minangkabau and other coastal areas.
 In addition, Limo Koto Kampar also has some sorts of traditional musical instruments called Calempong and Oguong.